-How Do I Access My WordPress Widgets?
+Where Do I Access My WordPress Widgets?

 (Activate or deactivate widgets using drag and drop)

-Widgets Features: Drag & Drop
+WP Widgets Features: Drag And Drop

-(Rearrange widgets on your WordPress site using drag-and-drop)
+(Rearrange widgets on your WordPress site using drag and drop)

 - A subscription form,

-- A contact support button, and
+- A contact support banner, and

 (WordPress widgets are very easy to use!)

-Pretty simple stuff, huh?
+Pretty cool stuff, huh?

-Widget Management – Widget Customizer Section
+Widget Management – Customize Widgets Section